Mari people: Early history

-Some scholars have proposed that two tribes mentioned by the Gothic writer Jordanes in his Getica among the peoples in the realm of Gothic king Ermanaric in the fourth century CE can be equated with the Mari people.
+Some scholars have proposed that two tribes mentioned by the Gothic writer Jordanes in his Getica among the peoples in the realm of Gothic king Ermanaric in the fourth century AD can be equated with the Mari people.
 However, the identification of the Imniscaris (or Sremniscans) with "Cheremis", and Merens with "Mari" is controversial.
-The first safely attested mention of the Mari people comes from Khazar sources from the 10th century, where they appear by the exonym tsarmis (= "Cheremis").
+As a result, there is no consensus among scholars.
+The first safely attested mention of the Mari people comes from Khazar sources from the 10th century, where they appear by the exonym tsarmis.
+The old Russian name for the Mari (Cheremis) is derived from this.
 At that time, the Mari settlement area was along the Volga.
-In the 13th century, the Mari fell under the influence sphere of the Golden Horde, and in 1443 became subjects of the Kazan khanate.
-During this time, the Maris experienced some cultural convergence with the ruling Tatars and the Volga Bulgars, which is also seen in Turkic lexical and grammatical influence on the Mari language.
+Mari folklore mentions a legendary hero named Chotkar and the semi-legendary king Chumblat, who ruled around the year 1100.
+The Russians first encroached on Mari lands in the 12th century, when Novgorod seized the stronghold of Koksharov in 1174.
+Around 1200, Vladimir-Suzdal gradually took control of the Volga valley down to the mouth of the river Vetulga, and pressure intensified after the founding of Nizhny Novgorod in 1221.
+The eastern Mari remained subjects of Volga Bulgaria.